snapshot-labs/sx-docs/protocol/authenticators.md

 func authenticate(target : felt, function_selector : felt, calldata_len : felt, calldata : felt*) -> ():
 ```

-### Session Key Authentication
+### Session Key Authenticators

 Ethereum signature verification is quite expensive to perform due to the operations involved not being friendly to the underlying architecture of StarkNet.
-On the other hand, StarkKey signature verification is relatively cheap in comparison.
-We therefore intrdouce a method to allow users to authorize a StarkNet session key using their Ethereum key and then they can propose/vote using signatures from the StarkNet session key but the vote/proposal will be recorded as being made by the underlying Ethereum key's address.
+On the other hand, StarkKey signature verification is relatively cheap.
+We therefore introduce a method to allow users to authorize a StarkNet session key using their Ethereum key and then they can propose/vote using signatures from the StarkNet key but the vote/proposal will be recorded as being made by the underlying Ethereum key's address.

-We provide two different Session key authenticators, with different methods to authorize the session key: Authorization from an Ethereum signature, and authorization from an Ethereum transaction.
+We provide two different Session key authenticators, with different methods to authorize the session key: Authorization from an [Ethereum signature](https://github.com/snapshot-labs/sx-core/blob/develop/contracts/starknet/Authenticators/EthSigSessionKey.cairo), and authorization from an [Ethereum transaction](https://github.com/snapshot-labs/sx-core/blob/develop/contracts/starknet/Authenticators/EthTxSessionKey.cairo).
 One authorized, the session key data that gets stored consists of the Ethereum address of the user, the session public key, and the duration of the session in seconds.
+After the duration has elapsed, it will no longer be possible to vote/propose with the session key and and new one must be authorized.

 ```
 @external